How it started: “Weekend plans?” – Nick

 Nick then graciously lead the 3rd and 4th pitches to the top.
 They were pretty glorious cracks and totally deserve to be climbed more.
 At one point you could see right through the Obelisk!
 It was kinddd of amazing being at the top, to say the least, and being so happy to have made it totally overshadowed all the terror of the first 2 pitches.
 No falls were had, and the rappel down was nicely uneventful.
 We had an awesome dinner of 12pack-hot-dogs (Nick), salmon-cheese wrap #3 (Lea), and salty snacks (Ben).

 The next day I took sunrise pictures, reveled in being able to see around the hut, and went back to bed while Nick and Ben scouted the route to Overseer.
 I think the guidebook was really ambitious in its time estimations but they had a fun morning hike either way.
-Then we hiked down leisurely, ate all the black huckleberries, blueberries, thimbleberries, raspberries, and salmon berries we could get, contemplated the advertised “HOT SEX” going towards the hot springs, washed (purposefully) in Pika cr. in an attempt to smell better, agreed signage for the Obelisk lookout would be a great mission, and looked at mountains.
+Then we hiked down leisurely, ate all the black huckleberries, blueberries, thimbleberries, raspberries, and salmon berries we could get, contemplated the advertised “HOT SEX” going towards the pools, washed (purposefully) in Pika cr. in an attempt to smell better, agreed signage for the Obelisk lookout would be a great mission, and looked at mountains.
 Right as we got to the highly promoted Temporary Bypass Trail, we saw Roland and co. below where the new parking lot is in the works.
 This was amazing and probably the greatest thing that could have happened at the time because the temporary bypass trail is as awful to walk as it is well signed, and Roland happened to be about to drive back to the trailhead.
 He even gave us a ride in the Jeep despite our aromatic presence questioning the legal seat limit.
 It was an awesome trip all around : )

 You can read about their trip at